Am I required to live in Honors housing?

 Can I be a member of another Learning Community?

-After your first year, you can apply to the residential Learning Community Honors to Opportunities (H2O) House (for your 2nd year), other Honors upper-division communities, a non-Honors residential Learning Community, or general UConn housing.
+After your first year, you can select from the Honors upper-division residential community, a non-Honors residential Learning Community, or general UConn housing.

 What if I have a housing accommodation for a disability?